adamtmorgan/dotfiles/README.md

 brew instal starship
 ```

 2. Turn it on for your shell.
 This will change depending on which shell you're using.
-For zsh, use the following:
+For zsh, add the following to your `~/.zshrc` file:

 ```bash
 eval "$(starship init zsh)"
 ```

 3. If you're using another shell, consult the [Starship guide](https://starship.rs/guide/#step-2-set-up-your-shell-to-use-starship).
-4. Move my Starship config in this repo into your `~/.config` directory:
+4. Move my Starship config in this repo into your `~/.config` directory or run my [disperse script](##Scripts):

 ```bash
 cp configs/starship.toml ~/.config/starship.toml